MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-prepaid-experience.md

 }
 ```

-#### Example 4: The expected response for a SIM that is in the COSA ICCID range but should not be supported by DYNAMO
+#### Example 4: The expected response for a SIM that is in the COSA ICCID range but should not be supported by Mobile Plans

 HTTP request: